 Our chart with the gray background removed

-There we go!
-We’ve recreated the Penguin plot using the bbc_style() function.
+We’ve nearly recreated the Penguin plot using the bbc_style() function.
+There is just one more tweak to go.

 Small Multiples Formatting

-However, you may recall that the function contains a bit more code, to modify strip.background and strip.text.
+The function contains a bit more code, to modify strip.background and strip.text.
 These elements become relevant in small multiples charts like the one discussed in Chapter 2.
 Let’s turn our penguin chart into a small multiples chart to see these components of the BBC’s theme.
 I’ve used the code from the bbc_style() function, minus the sections that deal with small multiples, to make Figure 3-8.

 [F03008.pdf]